CanResume Logo

 1. Header.
 Canadian cover letters typically begin with a header containing the applicant's name, job title, city and province, phone number, and email address.
 It's also essential to include the current date.
 The header should be consistent with the one used in the applicant's resume for a cohesive presentation.
 2.

-2. Free Cover Letter Templates
+2. 3 Free Cover Letter Templates for a Good Impression

 Here are four simple steps to follow for customizing your cover letter: 1.
 Express your personality.
 When writing your cover letter, express your personality that your resume doesn't show.
 A cover letter is your opportunity to make a positive and impactful first impression on the recruiter or hiring manager.

-3. How to Write a Cover Letter (With Tips)
+4. How to Write a Cover Letter (With Tips)

 1. Note the date.
 Document the date you are sending the letter.
 The date line is usually in between your address and the address to which you are sending the letter.
 2. Include your name and address.
 It is standard practice to begin with your name and address at the top of your cover letter.